 The book spends most of its pages disproving veneer theory.
 Veneer theory roughly says that the only reason civilization works is because of the rules we put in place, and our enforcement of them.
 If we wouldn’t have our laws, anarchy would ensue immediately.
 Because — veneer theory claims — humans are animals, when the rubber hits the road.

-But that, this book argues, isn’t true at all.
-And it does so masterfully by deep diving into many of the famous experiments and “proofs” we know about that supposedly show people’s dark side, such as:
+But that, this book argues, is not true at all.
+And it does so masterfully by deep diving into many of the famous experiments and “proofs” we know about that supposedly show people’s dark side, including:

 You may have heard of Hanlon’s razor: